library(tidyverse)

 The goal of this activity is to explore how prior beliefs, what we think is likely before seeing any data, can influence the conclusions we draw after seeing new evidence: our posterior.
 To make things interesting, we will use a quiz where you’ll try to tell whether a headline came from CNN (a real news site) or The Onion (a fake, satirical news site).

-Before taking the quiz, you’ll think about how many headlines you expect to guess correctly, and you’ll turn that guess into a prior, or starting point for your beliefs.
-Then, you’ll update your beliefs using data from actual quiz results and compare your updated beliefs, posterior, to those of other types of guessers: someone confident (optimistic), someone unsure (unsure), and someone not very confident (pessimistic) about how many answers they will get correct in the game.
+Before taking the quiz, you’ll think about how many headlines you expect a person might guess correctly, and you’ll turn that guess into a prior, or starting point for your beliefs.
+Then, you’ll update your beliefs using data from actual quiz results and compare your updated beliefs, posterior, to priors representing other beliefs: someone expecting a person to guess most answers correctly (optimistic), someone undecided (no prior knowledge) about whether a person will guess many right or wrong (undecided), and someone expecting to guess most answers incorrectly (pessimistic) about how many answers they will get correct in the game.

 Let’s dive in and see how well we can guess the news from fiction and learn about Bayesian thinking along the way!